FullstackCodingGuy/DotNet-API-Boilerplate/README.md

     dotnet restore
     ```

-3. Update the `appsettings.json` and `serilog.json` files with your configuration.
+3. Update the `appsettings.json` and `appsettings.Development.json` files with your configuration.

 ### Running the Application

 1. Build and run the application:
     ```sh
     dotnet run

+    or

+    dotnet run --launch-profile "https"

     ```

-2. The application will be available at `http://localhost:5035` (or the configured URL).
+2. The application will be available at `http://localhost:7000` and `https://localhost:7001` (or the configured URL).

 ### Health Check Endpoint